Frequently Asked Questions

 Q: How much do you charge for a wedding?

-* $3,000 gets you up to 12-hour coverage with one camera.
+A: $3,000 gets you up to 8-hour coverage with one camera.
+No hidden fees or extra costs. $3,500 gets you up to 12-hour coverage with one camera.
 No hidden fees or extra costs.

 * $5,000 gets you full-day coverage with 2 cameras.
 One of those cameras could be video, if preferred, or a mix of video and photography.
 We don't watch the clock, and there are no hidden fees.
 Prints and merchandise are priced the same as in the example portrait gallery (please inquire).